socialize/socialize-sdk-ios/Documentation/sphinx/source/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To utilize the iOS SDK and views into your app we need to let the library know your app key and secret.
 If you need to get a application key and secret you can get one at `http://www.getsocialize.com/apps <http://www.getsocialize.com/apps>`_

+.. note:: Make sure import the Socialize header in the code snippet below

 .. raw:: html